-The next section of the screening report will show you a calendar of payments.
-This will let you know with green check marks when payments were made on time and with yellow, orange, and red circles the number of days a payment has been late.
-This section will help you see how often the applicant misses payments or makes payments on time.
+The next section of the screening report will show you a calendar of payments, which acts as the applicant’s payment history.
+Green checkmarks signify when payments were made on time.
+Yellow, orange, and red numbers highlight the number of days payment has been late.
+This section will help you see how often the applicant makes or misses payments.

 7. Review Collection Totals

 The next section will provide information for applicants who have had accounts sent to collections.
 If they do not have anything in collections, this section will remain blank.
 In our example, you can see how many accounts are in collections, the details of how much is owed, and the credit grantor name.